Peter Baldwin (professor): Academic career

-Career

-A study of the state of trans-Atlantic relations between the United States and Europe from Oxford University Press was published in late 2009, entitled The Narcissism of Minor Differences: How America and Europe are Alike.
-In 2014 he published The Copyright Wars: Three Centuries of Trans-Atlantic Battle.
+Baldwin also serves on the boards of the New York Public Library, the American Council of Learned Societies, the Central European University, and as chair of the board of the Center for Jewish History.

 Philanthropy

-Baldwin co-founded the Arcadia Fund in 2001 with his wife Lisbet Rausing.
-As of March 2020, the Fund has made grant commitments of over $678 million to charities and scholarly institutions globally that preserve cultural heritage and the environment and promote open access.
-Arcadia-funded projects include the Endangered Languages Documentation Programme at SOAS, the Endangered Archives Programme at the British Library and Fauna & Flora International's Halcyon Land and Sea fund.
-Baldwin and Rausing are listed as one of the biggest benefactors to the Wikimedia Foundation and donated $5 million to the Wikimedia endowment in 2017 after joining its advisory board.
+With his wife Lisbet Rausing, who is an heir of the Tetra Pak fortune, Baldwin co-founded the Arcadia Fund in 2001.
+The Fund has given away over $1 billion to charities and scholarly institutions globally that preserve cultural heritage and the environment and promote open access.

+Arcadia-funded projects include the Endangered Languages Documentation Programme at the Berlin-Brandenburg Academy of Sciences and Humanities, The Endangered Archives Programme at the British Library and Fauna & Flora International's Halcyon Land and Sea fund.

-Rausing and Baldwin founded Lund Trust.
-Since 2002 Lund Trust has given more than $66.6 million to charities in the UK and internationally.
+Baldwin joined the advisory board of the Wikimedia Endowment in 2016.
+Baldwin and Rausing gave $5 million to the Wikimedia Endowment in 2017 and are listed among the biggest benefactors to the Wikimedia Foundation.